filfreire/filfreire.github.io/_drafts/everyone_can_cook.md

 TODO

+## Patience, Pace and Pirates

+Patience, with a distinction - patience to go the first and the last mile when testing: something which is trained and requires a starving curiosity.

+/TODO

+Pace - trained to pursue each bit of uncertainty with skill

+/TODO

+Pirate - we need no permission or authorization - we sail free.

+/TODO

 ## Wrapping up

 Anybody can make unit checks.
 Good and skilled developers/software engineers make better unit checks than any "QA person", maybe.